Auto Start Generators For Solar Backup PowerAuto-Start Generators , Back Up Generators , Buyers Guides

 Solar power is a great idea when the sun’s shining.
 You can use your appliances safe in the knowledge that your solar panels are collecting power from the sun and converting it into electricity.

 But what happens when the weather turns for weeks on end and the battery charge runs out?
 If you’re off the grid, it’s only a short step to a total blackout.
 Thankfully, someone already thought of that and invented a range of generators that can be customised to save the day.

 The solution is a generator customised with a 2-wire auto start.
 The two-wire auto start generator is the best solution to automatically top up your off-grid solar system.
 This article focuses on the options around auto start generators suited to automatically backup off-grid solar sets ups.

-The two wire auto start controller is connected from a portable or standby generator to the off-grid solar system control panel, external to the generator.
+The two wire auto start controller is connected from a portable or standby generator to the inverter charger.
 This detects when the deep-cycle battery charge is low and hey presto – it automatically starts up the generator to charge up the battery pack.
 It then automatically stops once the battery charge levels are topped up.